maneetgoyal/OregonWebApp/README.md

 1. App tested succesfully on IE11, MS Edge, Chrome
 2. Tested succesfully for responsiveness on mobile screens as well.
 3. Map doesn't show on Firefox.
 Will be looking into it.
-4. Working on Export Button functionality.
-It shall store the snapshot of the map window (including legends).